Ralerus/eventlab-doc/Software Requirements Specification/Software Requirements Specification.md

 > A detailed desciption on how to create a new event can be found here:<br/>
 [Use Case Specification: CRUD Event](Use%20Cases/CRUD%20Event/UC-Specification-CRUD-Event.md).

-#### 3.1.7 Settings
-The settings screen provides users with additional configuration options that are not included in the user profile settings.

-Users can change their notification preferences: This includes the notification method and when they want to be notified, e.g.
-- when someone invites you to a new event
-- when date and time of an event change
-- when someone adds a new item to the what-to-bring-list
-- when someone sends a chat message

 ### 3.2 Usability